Dual-Context Calculi for Modal Logic: From sequent calculi to dual contexts

-Let us now take a closer look at dual-context systems for box modalities.
-A dual-context judgment is of the form where both $\Delta$ and $\Gamma$ are contexts.
+where both $\Delta$ and $\Gamma$ are contexts.
 The assumptions in $\Delta$ are to be thought of as \emph{modal}, whereas the assumptions in $\Gamma$ are run-of-the-mill intuitionistic assumptions.
-A loose translation of a judgment of this form to the `ordinary sort' would be Under this translation, if we `mimic' the right rule for \textsf{S4} we would obtain the following: where $\cdot$ denotes the empty context.
-However, natural deduction systems do not have any structural rules, so we have to include some kind of `opportunity to weaken the context' in the above rule.
+A loose translation of such a a judgment to the `ordinary' sort would be

+Under this translation, if we `mimic' the right rule for \textsf{S4} we would obtain the following: where $\cdot$ denotes the empty context.
+However, natural deduction systems do not have any structural rules, so we have to include some kind of opportunity to weaken the context in the above rule.
 If we do so, the result is

-Under the translation described above, this is exactly the right rule for \textsf{S4}, with weakening included.
-Incidentally, it is also exactly the introduction rule of \cite{Davies2001} for their dual-context system \textsf{DS4}.
+Under the translation described above, this is exactly the right rule for \textsf{S4}, with some extra weakening included.
+Incidentally, it is also exactly the introduction rule of Davies-Pfenning dual-context system for \textsf{S4} \cite{Davies2001}.

-This pattern can actually be harvested to turn the right rules for box in sequent calculi to introduction rules in dual-context systems.
-We proceed to tackle each case separately, except \textsf{T}, which we discuss in \S \ref{sec:varrule}
+This pattern can be harvested to turn the right rules for the box in sequent calculi into introduction rules in dual-context systems.
+We tackle each case separately, except \textsf{T}, which we discuss in \S \ref{sec:varrule}.

-\psubsubsection{\textsf{K}}
+\paragraph{\textsf{K}}

 The case for \textsf{K} is slightly harder to fathom at first sight.
-This is because its sequent only has a single rule for the modality, which is known as \emph{Scott's rule}: As \cite{Bellin2001} discuss, this rule fundamentally unsavoury: it is both a left and a right rule at the same time.
+This is because its sequent only has a single rule for the modality, namely \emph{Scott's rule}: As Bellin et al. \cite{Bellin2001} discuss, this rule is unsavoury: it is both a left and a right rule at the same time.
 It cannot be split into two rules, which is the pattern that bestows sequent calculus its fundamental symmetries.
-Despite this, Scott's rule is reasonably well-behaved: see \cite{Leivant1981, Valentini1982, Wijesekera1990}.
+Despite this, Scott's rule is reasonably well-behaved.
+Leivant \cite{Leivant1981} and Valentini \cite{Valentini1982} showed that incorporating it yields a system which admits cut elimination.
+It also also appears in the sequent calculus for \textsf{CK} studied by Wijesekera \cite{Wijesekera1990}.